quietboil/sibyl/README.md

 In most cases which binding style to use is a matter of convenience and/or personal preferences.
 However, in some cases named arguments would be preferable and less ambiguous.
 For example, statement might change during development and thus force the change in argument positions.
 Also SQL and PL/SQL statements have different interpretation of a parameter position.
 SQL statements create positions for every parameter but allow a single argument to be used for the primary parameter and all its duplicares.
 PL/SQL on the other hand creates positions for unique parameter names and this might make positioning arguments correctly a bit awkward when there is more than one "duplicate" name in a statement.

-:memo: Note one caveat - until [min_specialization][5] is stabilized Sibyl has no way to distinguish whether a 2-item tuple is used to pass a named argument or 2 positional arguments.
+> Note one caveat - until [min_specialization][5] is stabilized Sibyl has no way to distinguish whether a 2-item tuple is used to pass a named argument or 2 positional arguments.
 At the moment you'll have to use a 3-item tuple with a unit type as the last item when you are passing 2 positional arguments.
 The unit type is treated as "nothing", so effectively only first 2 arguments are used.
 For example:

 ```rust
 let stmt = conn.prepare("